zekicankazan/STA-610-hw4/README.md

-# STA-610-hw4
-Lkj Prior Shiny App
+# Shiny Application demonstrating use of the Lkj Prior
+## File Descriptions
+* hw4_shiny: Creates the shiny application